MicrosoftDocs/xamarin-docs/docs/android/platform/oreo.md

     2. Use the [SDK Manager](~/android/get-started/installation/android-sdk.md) to install API level 26.0 or later.

--   If you are using Visual Studio 2015, we we recommend downgrading SDK Tools to 25 and using the old Google Emulator manager GUI.
+-   If you are using Visual Studio 2015, we recommend downgrading SDK Tools to 25 and using the old Google Emulator manager GUI.
 SDK tools 25 can still be used alongside API 26, 27, and newer, and won't impact development for new platforms.
 This will give you an